diddi-/flask-seeder/README.md

 All seeders must be somewhere in the `seeds/` directory and inherit from `Seeder` or else they won't be detected.

+When all seeders have completed (successfully or not), Flask-Seeder will by default commit all changes to the database.
+This behaviour can be overridden with `--no-commit` or setting environment variable `FLASK_SEEDER_AUTOCOMMIT=0`.

 # Faker and Generators
 Flask-Seeder provides a `Faker` class that controls the creation of fake objects, based on real models.
 By telling `Faker` how to create the objects, you can easily create many different unique objects to help when seeding the database.